mobxjs/mobx/docs/computeds.md

 ### `keepAlive`

 This avoids suspending computed values when they are not being observed by anything (see the above explanation).
-Can potentially create memory leaks, similar to the ones discussed for [reactions](reactions.md#always-dispose-of-reactions).